 The second realization is business leaders don’t know the driver’s tenure with the organization or industry.
 A longer-term driver might mean that their health has declined significantly due to their sedentary and unhealthy lifestyle.
 In my experience working with disqualified drivers, it’s not unusual that 80% of drivers have safe driving records, but since they are susceptible to unhealthy habits on the road, their health starts declining drastically over time.
 Therefore, the longer a driver has been driving, the more likely their health is at risk.
 As a result, I’ve seen carriers lose between 8% to 11% of drivers each year.

 These numbers are crucial to uncovering your new segment of drivers to recruit from and what strategies to deploy to get them back on the road or keep them driving.
 In turn, this will lead to a significant reduction in recruitment and retention costs.

 Here are the five stats every carrier needs to start tracking for a good handle on driver diagnosis

 - The number of disqualified and at-risk drivers per month: Get your compliance department to obtain the number of disqualification and at-risk drivers.
 If they don’t have these numbers readily available, they should go to your Third-Party Administrator (TPA) to pull these reports.
 Be sure to have them pull historical numbers from years back.

-- The number of card lengths for each driver: Segment the report of drivers who have a one-year card, six-month card, three-month card, and a 30-day card.
+- The duration of each driver’s DOT medical card: Segment the report of drivers who have a one-year card, six-month card, three-month card, and a 30-day card.
 These drivers are considered at-risk drivers.